 What are the most dangerous areas in Sao Paulo?

 The most dangerous areas in Sao Paulo include the favelas, which are often plagued by drug trafficking and gang violence.
 Additionally, areas like Vila Madalena and Vila Olímpia are known for their high crime rates and should be avoided at night.
-(See Also: Is It Safe To Visit Tonga?
-Discover The Truth)
+(See Also: Is Montego Bay Safe to Visit?
+A Guide to Worry-Free Travel)

 What should I do if I’m robbed or assaulted in Sao Paulo?